-Jesus Was A Jew: Understanding Jesus and the New Testament by Steve Ray
+Jesus Was A Jew: Understanding Jesus and the New Testament

+by Steve Ray

 Jesus was a Jew.
 This fact may escape the casual reader of the New Testament, but it is crucial to understanding Jesus and the book written about him-the Bible.
-Unhappily, in 21st century America we are far removed from the land of Israel and the ancient culture of Jesus and his Jewish ancestors.
+Unhappily, in 21st century America we are far removed from the land of Israel and the ancient culture of Jesus and his Jewish ancestors

 Let me ask you a few questions.
 Were you born and raised in Israel?
 Did you study the Torah with the rabbis from an early age?
 Have you traversed the rocky hills and dusty paths to celebrate the mandatory feasts in Jerusalem?
 Do you speak Hebrew, Greek and Aramaic?
-I haven't found anyone in my Catholic parish who has these credentials.
-Without this background, we are at a great disadvantage when studying the Bible and its central character.
+I havn't found anyone in my Catholic parish who has these credentials.

 When we open the pages of our English Bible, we find a Jewish book!
 The setting revolves around Israel and the worship of Yahweh.
 With one exception, the more than forty biblical writers were all Jews, and the exception was most likely a Jewish proselyte.
 (Do you know who the only non-Jewish author in the Bible is?
 I'll give you a few hints: he was a physician, one of St. Paul's co-workers, and he wrote the first history of the Church.)